scijs/minimize-golden-section-1d/README.md

 ## Introduction

-Minimize a function of a single variable using [golden section search](https://en.wikipedia.org/wiki/Golden_section_search), a search algorithm similar to bisection search except that the size of the intervals is chosen so that function evaluations can be reused more effectively.
-The golden section works fine with discontinuities, asymptotes, or oscillations that would throw off derivative-based methods but is somewhat slower to converge, ultimately requiring more function evaluations.
+Returns the argument that minimizes a function of a single variable using [golden section search](https://en.wikipedia.org/wiki/Golden_section_search), a search algorithm similar to bisection search except that the size of the intervals is chosen so that function evaluations can be reused more effectively.
+The golden section works fine with discontinuities, asymptotes, or oscillations that would throw off derivative-based methods but is somewhat slower to converge, likely requiring more function evaluations.

 ## Installation